Brad Marchand Licking Everyone Is the Height of NHL Stupidity

-The Boston Bruins pest licked a bunch of players during their run through the playoffs, and made everyone involved look like idiots.
+The Bruins pest licked another player during Boston's second-round playoff series against the Tampa Bay Lightning, and made everyone involved look like idiots.

 Licking people can be good or bad, depending on the context.

 In the context of a lover awakening you in the morning, it can be a terrific way to begin the day; in the context of a stranger on the subway running his tongue over your neck and smelling your hair, you should find a police officer immediately.
 Brad Marchand, the most-talented rat since Splinter, has become something of a licking pioneer in the 2018 playoffs because he found the coveted Licking Gray Area where you gotta hear both sides on FORCING YOUR TONGUE ONTO PEOPLE.